Bryan R. Murphy

 Vice President and Chief Program Officer

-Ms. Norman leads the Mental Health Division and Community Services Division.
-Since joining ANDRUS, she has played an instrumental role in developing our work to provide professional development to human service organizations.
-She has expanded our school-based mental health program throughout Westchester County, enhanced child and family programs and promoted community services using the Sanctuary Model.
-Ms. Norman has extensive experience in child welfare in Westchester County and New York City.
-Prior to coming to ANDRUS in 2012, she was the Director of Child Welfare for the Westchester County Department of Social Services, where she oversaw child protection, prevention and foster care for the City of Yonkers.
+Ms. Norman provides direction for the implementation of new programs and services to meet the organization’s strategic priorities.
+She leads the Community Based Services Division and supports Andrus’ external relationships, collaborations and partnerships with the private and public sectors.
+She has played an instrumental role in increasing our work to provide professional development programs to human service organizations.
+Ms. Norman has extensive experience in child welfare.
+Prior to joining ANDRUS in 2012, she was the Director of Child Welfare for the Westchester County Department of Social Services, where she oversaw child protection, prevention and foster care for the City of Yonkers.
 She also served as Deputy Director of Child Protection for the NYC Administration for Children’s Services.
-Ms. Norman has a BA from Binghamton University and a Masters in Social Work from Columbia University.
-She is a recipient of the Franklin H. Williams Judicial Commission on Minorities Diversity Award and the Unsung Hero Award from the Westchester Task Force on Child Abuse and Neglect.
+Ms. Norman has a Master of Social Work degree from Columbia University and a Bachelor of Arts degree in Sociology from Binghamton University.
+She is a recipient of the Franklin H. Williams Judicial Commission’s Diversity Award which honors individuals who work diligently to promote diversity and equality in the judicial system or in the community.

 Tito Del Pilar